District Texas Logo

 Brewing Education Financial Assistance

-MBAA District Texas encourages its members to pursue brewing related educational opportunities whenever possible.
-Brewing science and related fields have technologies that change and improve year after year.
-In order for each of us to stay competitive and self improve continuous education is a must
+MBAA District Texas encourages members to pursue brewing related educational opportunities.
+In order for each of us to stay competitive and self improve, continuous education is a must.

-District Texas will assist one member per year improve their knowledge in brewing or a related field.
-An annual certificate redeemable for $4,000 will be presented during each spring meeting.
-The $4,000 will be distributed upon proof of successful completion of the approved course.
+District Texas assists one member per year.
+An annual certificate for $4,000 is presented during each spring meeting, distributed upon proof of successful course completion.

 Course Selections